johnnynunez/Mooncake/doc/en/vllm-integration.md

 - The `--model` parameter specifies the model to use.
 - The `--port` parameter specifies the vllm service port on which to listen.
 - The `--max-model-len` parameter specifies the maximum length of the model.
 - Currently, option `--tensor_parallel_size` \ `-tp` is not supported for inter-node disaggregated scenario due to the initialization process of `disagg_group` in conflict with the `process_group` of `torch.distributed`.
-This issue will be addressed in the next patch.
+This issue will be addressed in the next patch with the help of (https://github.com/vllm-project/vllm/pull/10072).
 Stay tuned.
 ```bash
 # 5. Start the proxy server on one node (Let's take the prefill node as an example)
 python3 proxy_server.py